Keep Your Distance: Land Division With Separation: Abstract

 \section{Abstract}

 This paper is part of an ongoing endeavor to bring the theory of fair division closer to practice by handling requirements from real-life applications.
 We focus on two requirements originating from the division of land estates: (1) each agent should receive a plot of a usable geometric shape, and (2) plots of different agents must be physically separated.
 With these requirements, the classic fairness notion of \emph{proportionality} is impractical, since it may be impossible to attain any multiplicative approximation of it.
 In contrast, the \emph{ordinal maximin share approximation}, introduced by Budish in 2011, provides meaningful fairness guarantees.
-We prove upper and lower bounds on achievable maximin share guarantees when the usable shapes are squares, fat rectangles, or arbitrary axes-aligned rectangles, and explore the algorithmic and query complexity of finding fair partitions in this setting.
+We prove upper and lower bounds on achievable maximin share guarantees when the usable shapes are squares, fat rectangles, or arbitrary axis-aligned rectangles, and explore the algorithmic and query complexity of finding fair partitions in this setting.
+Our work makes use of tools and concepts from computational geometry such as independent sets of rectangles and guillotine partitions.